asiermarques/Notes/leadership-and-management-books.md

 ## Must-reads

-### The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change by Camille Fournier
+- The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change by Camille Fournier

-### Managing the Unmanageable: Rules, Tools, and Insights for Managing Software People and Teams by Mickey W. Mantle and Ron Lichty
+- Managing the Unmanageable: Rules, Tools, and Insights for Managing Software People and Teams by Mickey W. Mantle and Ron Lichty

-### Scaling Teams: Strategies for Building Successful Teams and Organizations by David Loftesness and Alexander Grosse
+- Scaling Teams: Strategies for Building Successful Teams and Organizations by David Loftesness and Alexander Grosse

-### An Elegant Puzzle: Systems of Engineering Management by Will Larson
+- An Elegant Puzzle: Systems of Engineering Management by Will Larson
+- Resilient Management by Lara Hogan

+## Teams and culture

+- Dynamic Reteaming: The Art and Wisdom of Changing Teams by Heidi Helfand
+- The Five Dysfunctions of a Team: A Leadership Fable by Patrick Lencioni
+- Elastic Leadership: Growing self-organizing teams by Roy Osherove

-## On Communication
+## On Communication and influence development

-### Radical Candor: Be a Kickass Boss Without Losing Your Humanity by Kim Malone Scott
+- Radical Candor: Be a Kickass Boss Without Losing Your Humanity by Kim Malone Scott
+- Difficult Conversations: How to Discuss What Matters Most by Douglas Stone, Bruce Patton and Sheila Heen
+- Never Split the Difference by Chris Voss

 ## Classics

-### Peopleware: Productive Projects and Teams by Tom DeMarco and Timothy R. Lister
+- Peopleware: Productive Projects and Teams by Tom DeMarco and Timothy R. Lister
+- The Goal: A Process of Ongoing Improvement by Eliyahu M. Goldratt